 For starters, everyone wants to be there.
 Members value the physical space, the atmosphere and the community.
 Although people come from a variety of professions doing unrelated work, members often exchange ideas, offer encouragement and give feedback.
 The coworking community is great at providing a supportive sounding board and fostering collaboration.
 Some members even work together on projects.

 You’ll also find people accidentally networking at coworking spaces through the serendipity of a dynamic community.
 When people join a coworking space they are joining a community and meeting new business professionals in many related and unrelated fields.
 Meeting and mingling with new people is easy – a friendly introduction when sharing the hotdesk area; learning about a coworker’s industry over an afternoon coffee; attending a community event to celebrate the end of the week – all are opportunities to network without any pressure.
 That’s how coworking helps people build genuine connections and build strong networks.

 Coworking spaces typically operate on a membership basis.
 Most spaces will have a range of flexible membership options and allow members to change their membership with minimal notice.
 This might mean upgrading your membership plan because your business has been growing, or downgrading your membership if you’re experiencing an unexpected downturn in your business.
 Often there is no extended commitment required and plans run month-to-month.
 This gives freelancers, small business owners and entrepreneurs flexibility and takes away the risks associated with taking on a fixed-term commercial lease.

 The exact type of membership plans available will vary from space to space.
 A membership plan might give you 24/7 access and a dedicated desk or private office, or part-time access to a flexible hotdesking area.
-Plans will often come with credits to use meeting rooms and some plans may include an option to use the coworking space address as your registered place of business (find out why this is a great idea [link]) and mail handling services.
+Plans will often come with credits to use meeting rooms and some plans may include an option to use the coworking space address as your registered place of business and mail handling services.

 Are you local?